-Alison Rice From Offline
+Alison Rice from Offline

 Alison Rice resigned from her then dream job to launch Offline—what started as a podcast has mindfully evolved into a conscious career and business development platform, supporting people to close the gap between their True Self and professional reality.